Scroll down to access all the Culture of CARE resources to support your company’s Pledge.

 If you don’t see your state represented check back later.
 We are continuing to add more resources regularly.

-As part of AGC’s ongoing commitment to promoting diversity and inclusion in the construction industry, the AGC Diversity & Inclusion Awards program – sponsored by Willis Towers Watson – recognizes companies that share AGC’s commitment.
+As part of AGC’s ongoing commitment to promoting diversity and inclusion in the construction industry, the AGC Diversity & Inclusion Awards program – sponsored by WTW – recognizes companies that share AGC’s commitment.
 AGC has two diversity & inclusion awards opportunities for companies to get recognized.
 For more information about the awards program, click here.

 AGC seeks to honor a diverse business that is committed to achieving business success in the construction industry.
 The Diverse Business of the Year award is geared towards general or specialty contractors that hold a certification recognized by a certifying agency.
 The Diverse Business of the Year award winner will be able to demonstrate strong vision and leadership in overcoming obstacles that lead to business results; a reputation for professionalism and integrity in work standards and performance; and a commitment to service in their community.